 Instead of being focused on booking 5, 8, 10 sessions a month (whatever your goal), just focus on your next ONE.
 You are inevitably going to beat yourself up and shrug off the 2 you booked if you have your mind wrapped around 8.
 You’ll be all bummed out not to have reached your goal yet.
 It’s crucial to stay upbeat.
 If you think you don’t have time to contact 100 potential clients, find 5 minutes to reach out to as many as you can in that time.
 Then, keep your spirits up by celebrating when you found that one booking!
 Woo hoo!!

-Drink a beer, toast yourself, and get your behind right back to it for the next one till you hit your big 8 goal. (beer optional. just get your ass off Facebook and find that next session!)
+Toast yourself, and then get your behind right back to it for the next one till you hit your big 8 goal.